HM Prison Lewes

 His Majesty's Prison Lewes is a local category B prison located in Lewes in East Sussex, England.
 The term local means that the prison holds people on remand to the local courts, as well as sentenced prisoners.
 The prison is operated by His Majesty's Prison Service.

 History

 Facility

 Built in 1791 Lewes Gaol was situated at the corner of North Street and Lancaster Street in Lewes.
 Despite being enlarged in 1818 to hold 70 cells along with a treadmill, the gaol had become too small and was replaced by the present day Victorian prison in 1853.
-The gaol was sold to the Admiralty in 1853 to help house PoWs from the Crimean War and demolished in 1963.
+The gaol was sold to the Admiralty in 1853 to help house Russian prisoners of war from the Crimean War and demolished in 1963.

 Prominent early prisoners

 An early prisoner at Lewes was George Witton, a Lieutenant in the Bushveldt Carbineers in the Boer War in South Africa.
 He was imprisoned after being implicated in the shooting murder of Boer prisoners.
 While imprisoned in the UK from 1902, Witton wrote the book "Scapegoats of the Empire".
 After some time Winston Churchill, himself a former prisoner of the Boers during the war, put a number of parliamentary questions to the Colonial Secretary about Witton's ongoing incarceration.
 The campaign for his release was successful and he was pardoned by King Edward VII and freed on 10 August 1904.
 Witton then returned to Australia where he was welcomed as a hero by then Prime Minister of Australia, Alfred Deakin.
 The 1980 film "Breaker Morant" depicts the story of the court-martial and conviction of Morant, Handcock, and Witton.

 In the wake of the 1916 Easter Rising in Ireland, several of its prominent figures were held at the prison, including Thomas Ashe; Harry Boland, Winifred Carney; Éamon de Valera; Frank Lawless; and Helena Molony.

 On 10 April 1852, Sarah Ann French was the last woman to be hanged at the prison, for murdering her husband William French.
 The murder is known in East Sussex as the Onion Pie Murder.